frogm0uth/keyboard-notes/qmk-layer-tap-toggle/README.md

 LAYER_TAP_TOGGLE = no
 ```

 You will also need to remove the keycodes from your keymap i.e. change them to normal QMK layer switching codes.
-Alternatively, in your keymap.h, define macros to substitute for the CU_..... keycodes (see my Kyria RSTHD' keymap for an example).
+Alternatively, in your keymap.h, define macros to substitute for the CU_..... keycodes (see my Kyria keymap for an example).

-**Summary**

-Once you have everything set up:

-1. Tap the key to produce the tap keycode.
-In the example above, tapping the NumPad layer key produces Enter.
-2. Hold the layer key and the layer will be activated while it's held.
-3. Hold Shift, then tap the layer key to toggle/lock the layer.
-4. Hold the layer key, then while holding, tap the CU_LLOCK key to lock the layer on.
-Then you can release the layer key.
-5. If the layer is toggled/locked, press the layer key to deactivate it.
-6. Press the CU_BASE key to deactivate all layers.
+# Firmware size

+With my Kyria firmware, enabling layer-tap-toggle adds about 500 bytes to the firmware size.
+However, since I implemented layer-tap-toggle, I have been able to disable all QMK tapping features, which saved almost 2 kbytes.